apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the source for the environment variable&rsquo;s value.
-This cannot be used if the value is not empty.</p>
+<p>Source for the environment variable&rsquo;s value.
+Cannot be used if value is not empty.</p>
 </td>
 </tr>
 </tbody>